Aurora Cannabis to take C$1 billion in charges, cuts 500 jobs as CEO exits

 Singer takes the helm as Aurora faces criticism for its aggressive global expansion amid uncertain demand.
 Aurora has stopped estimating when it will become profitable after missing its own guidance.

-The executive change makes Aurora the latest in a string of Canadian cannabis companies, including Canopy Growth (WEED.TO), Aphria APH.TO, Supreme Cannabis (FIRE.TO) and Sundial Growers (SNDL.O) to change leadership as soaring costs and disappointing sales prompt concern from investors sitting on billions of dollars in losses.
+The executive change makes Aurora the latest in a string of Canadian cannabis companies, including Canopy Growth, Aphria, Supreme Cannabis and Sundial Growers to change leadership as soaring costs and disappointing sales prompt concern from investors sitting on billions of dollars in losses.

 Singer has been on the board of the Alberta-based company since May 2016 and was named executive chairman nearly a year ago.